MateuszOlszanecki/weather-app-with-weatherapi/README.md

 4. Add API KEY:

-   Create folder `environments` in `src` folder and in this folder create file `environment.js`.
+   Create folder `environments` in `src` folder and in this folder create file `environment.ts`.
-   In `environment.js` file paste this code:
+   In `environment.ts` file paste this code:

   ```bash
   const WEATHER_API_KEY = 'your-weatherapi-api-key';